svyoung/bookify-app/README.md

 ## About Bookify

-This app allows users to search for books, and organize their "To Read" lists.
+Bookify allows users to search for books and organize them to their "To Read"/"Read" lists.
 It uses React and TypeScript.
 There is no database, and refreshing the page will erase all data.
 Third-party API queries from Open Library and does not require an authentication key.

 #### Features includes:
 - Search for books